nurulaqilah2207/Keras-to-tenserflowjs/README.md

-Converting keras model (.h5) to .js
+Converting keras model (.h5) to .js using Google Colab.